yabinmeng/dseansible/README.md

 ### 3.1.
 Define Inventory File (hosts)

 The managed hosts can be put in different groups.
 Each managed host and the group it belongs to can have their own properties.
 Based on this understanding, the hosts file in this framework is organized such that:
-1). the managed hosts into DSE data-centers (DCs).
+1. the managed hosts into DSE data-centers (DCs).
-2). each DC defines the following attributes:
+2. each DC defines the following attributes:
-    a).
+   1. a
+   2. b

 Below is an exmple: